Quantitative weak mixing for random substitution tilings: LF algebras and return vectors

-where $c_w = (2M\max_{i,j}Q^+_{i,j})^{-1}$, where the third inequality follows from a bound of the type done in (\ref{eqn:traceBnd1}), and where the last one follows from the fact that this estimate works for any good return vector of the form $\bar\theta_{(k_{n-1}+k_x)_x}u$ for some $u\in \bar\Lambda_x$.
+where $c_w = (2M\max_{i,j}Q^+_{i,j})^{-1}$, where the second inequality was obtained by bounding the terms of the form (\ref{eqn:problematic}) in the same way as (\ref{eqn:traceLevel1})-(\ref{eqn:traceBnd1}) were obtained, the third inequality follows from a bound of the type done in (\ref{eqn:traceBnd1}), and where the last one follows from the fact that this estimate works for any return vector of the form $\bar\theta_{(k_{n-1}+k_x)_x}u$ for some $u\in \bar\Lambda_x$.
 The bound (\ref{eqn:traceExp3}) can now be used in bounding (\ref{eqn:traceExp2}):

 The same type of bound applies to $\left| \mathfrak{t}_{k_{n-1},\ell}^x(a^{k_{n-1}}_{x,i,\lambda})\right|$.
 Thus, recursively, after finitely many bounds, one arrives at (\ref{eqn:twistBnd1}) in the case that $k_{n-1}+k_x\leq m\leq k_{n}$.
 In the case that $k_n\leq m <k_n+|w^+|$ the same argument holds, the point being that the number of terms in the product is one less than the number of times the word $w^+$ appears in $x$ up to its $m^{th}$ spot. \end{proof}